Webinar Lottie

 1. Configuring Python Client

-1. Configuring some environment variables (to be used in next commend)
+1. Configuring some environment variables (to be used in next command)

 repo = "learn-lakefs-repo01" # the name of the lakeFS repository